 Knowing what to buy during a bear market is very hard.
-All the assets decrease, even those considered safe haven like gold.
-In an increasing rate paradigm, the government bonds like the Us Treasury fall!
-Despite this global morosity, there are opportunities to catch if you remain on guard.
-In this post, I will present the two ETFs that I buy during a bear market.
+All the assets decrease, even those considered a safe haven like gold.
+In an increasing rate paradigm, government bonds like the US Treasury fall!
+Despite this global sense of gloom, there are opportunities to seize if you remain vigilant.
+In this post, I will present the ETFs I buy during a bear market in a long-term way.

 What is an ETF?

-ETF means “Exchange Trading Fund.”
-An ETF is a financial derivative allowing you to buy a basket of stocks at once.
-ETFs are regulated products by market authorities like SEC or ESMA.
-These financial products have been created for long-term investment purposes.
+ETF means “Exchange Traded Fund.”
+An ETF is a financial derivative that allows you to purchase a basket of stocks simultaneously.
+ETFs are regulated products overseen by market authorities such as the SEC or ESMA.
+These financial products are designed for long-term investment purposes.
 You can trade them from any broker.

 What should you consider before buying ETFs?

 Numerous articles explain how to choose an ETF and what details to consider.
-Most of the time, these posts are focused on the annual fees or the performance regarding a benchmark.
+Most of the time, these posts focus on annual fees or performance compared to a benchmark.

 The prudence rules to respect before buying a bear market

-While in a bear or high volatile market, you should be particularly vigilant about the assets you own or wish to buy from a long-term perspective.
-When a market crash occurs, unhoped opportunities appear, but tolerating a significant latent loss is psychologically challenging.
+While in a bear or highly volatile market, you should be particularly vigilant about the assets you own or wish to buy from a long-term perspective.
+When a market crash occurs, unexpected opportunities appear, but tolerating a significant latent loss is psychologically challenging.
 You should go cautiously on this.

 - The first rule is not to open a too big entry once.
-It is better to progressively build a position.
+It is better to build a position incrementally.

 - The second is to space your entry openings because we never know how many times the market will decrease.